Including and Excluding Files¶

 VIRTUALMOUNTPOINT /var/local DOMAIN /var/local

-is a (virtual) mount-point, it can be used with
+Now, since /var/local is a (virtual) mount-point, it can be used with

-specifier.
+the DOMAIN specifier.
 The client will, using the above rules, ignore

-and not process anything on the system except for /var/local
+and not process anything on the system except for /var/local.

 This is a more performant and flexible option to back up individual directories.